 Baby oil is a great option for keeping your baby’s skin hydrated.
 However, adults with sensitive skin can also use it as an alternative to traditional moisturizers.
 This oil also makes a great makeup remover, treatment for cracked skin, lubricant, degreaser, and a cleaning aid for gum, glue, or stickers.

+Somewhat.
 Baby oil will not directly affect hair growth.
 However, it provides gentle hydration to promote a healthy scalp that can support hair growth.
 It can also soothe inflammation that prevents hair growth.

-Hydrating your scalp with baby oil is a good choice since it typically contains mild ingredients that won’t irritate your skin.
+Yes, hydrating your scalp with baby oil is a good choice since it typically contains mild ingredients that won’t irritate your skin.

 It depends on how damaged your hair is.
 You’ll get the best results for healthy hair if you use baby oil as a leave-in conditioner for 10 to 15 minutes.
 If you have severe breakage, you can leave baby oil overnight for a thorough treatment.

-This oil is a great option for hydrating natural hair because it contains gentle ingredients that won’t strip the hair of its natural oil.
+Yes, this oil is a great option for hydrating natural hair because it contains gentle ingredients that won’t strip the hair of its natural oil.